 Prospects determine if your SaaS product has the value and decide to adopt it or not.
-Customers proceed from a cognitive state (being aware and informed) to the emotional state (liking and preference) and finally to the behavioral or conative state (deciding and purchasing).
+In the last stage of the new product adoption process, customers proceed from a cognitive state (being aware and informed) to the emotional state (liking and preference) and finally to the behavioral or conative state (deciding and purchasing).

-An Example Case of Product Adoption Process from Real Life:
+An Example Case of the New Product Adoption Process from Real Life:

-Let’s assume that you walking through a street near your home:
+Let’s assume that you are walking through a street near your home:

 - You saw a billboard that says a new pizza restaurant Alican Pizza has opened which located near your home.
 (Awareness)